 When the waves are 4-6 feet, you can watch them spurt water over the limestone rocks.
 It is similar to Blowing Rocks Preserve, but the parking lot stays open later so it's a better choice.

 Jupiter Island doesn't have the prettiest beaches.
-The sand is very coarse- almost painful- and a dirty grey.
-The sand is strewn with sea weed.
+The sand is very coarse and a dirty grey, and strewn with sea weed.
 The water however, is the usual beautiful and vibrant blue-green found in South Florida.
 Coral Cove beach is on the southern end of the island, and is fairly narrow.
 There are several access points and it's easy to park along the road or in the parking lot.
-You can walk north along the beach to Blowing Rocks Preserve, a similar beach with a shelf of limestone rocks on the shore.
-A better bet is to walk across the road to Coral Cove Intracoastal Beach, an enchanting area with mangrove trees in the calm waters of the intracoastal waterway.
+You can walk north along the beach to Blowing Rocks Preserve.
+Across the street from this beach is a visitor center with interesting displays about coral and sea beans, plus a beautiful loop trail along the intracoastal beaches.

 Exit Highway 95 at Indiantown Rd and head toward the ocean.
 After 4 1/2 miles, turn left on U.S. Highway 1.
 Follow the signs to Jupiter Island, turning right on Beach Rd.
 When you cross onto the island, you will pass some tall apartment buildings.
 After that, you can park along the road or in the parking lot on the right.
 Parking is free.

 Yes it was verrry warm this summer, but still good ole' Jupiter Island!)

 Last Updated: Wed, 29 Nov 2023 17:46:59 GMT